micronaut-projects/presentations/jbcnconf-2019.md

 # Micronaut's Impact

-* We announced Micronaut at March 2018
+* We announced Micronaut on March 2018
-* Open Sourced 28th of May 2018
+* Open Sourced 28th of May 2018 (a year ago!)
-* Sparked improvements from Red Hat (with Quarkus) and Pivotal
+* Sparked industry wide improvements from Red Hat (with Quarkus) and Pivotal (Spring Boot 2.2)
 * Micronaut is changing the face of server side Java

 ![right, 35%](images/micronaut-stack-blue.png)